fairlearn/fairlearn-proposals/ui/migration.md

 experience according to user needs.

-In the charts below the left side is the Fairlearn repository as we have it today with Python modules, website, and notebooks.
+In the charts below the left side is the Fairlearn repository as we have it before this proposal takes effect with Python modules, website, and notebooks.
 The only change is that the existing visualizations (and the corresponding `widget` module) are moved to a repo under the `microsoft` GitHub organization.
 Separate from these parts the bottom right of the charts can be structured in different ways: